Jeep Wrangler (JK): 2018 model year update

-For 2018, the Jeep Wrangler and Wrangler Unlimited JK were sold alongside the all-new 2018 Jeep Wrangler (JL) and Wrangler Unlimited JL in order to meet demand for the Wrangler until the all-new JL model went on sale in early 2018.
+For 2018, the Jeep Wrangler and Wrangler Unlimited JK were sold alongside the all-new 2018 Jeep Wrangler (JL) and Wrangler Unlimited JL to meet demand for the Wrangler until the all-new JL model went on sale in early 2018.
 The two models would be produced at separate plants at the Toledo Complex in Toledo, Ohio.
 To distinguish between JK and JL models, a Wrangler JK decal was applied to the front fenders of the vehicle.
 There were very minimal changes from the 2017 model year Wrangler and Wrangler Unlimited (aside from the 75TH Anniversary Edition models), with the same trim levels and special editions being offered, although a new Golden Eagle special edition models were also offered, with bronze-painted accents and aluminum-alloy wheels and special front fender decals.
 The Golden Eagle was also the only Wrangler JK to be offered with a beige top option.